Science Buddies

 Projects Involving Vertebrate Animals

 To insure the safety of student researchers and the ethical treatment of animals in scientific research, many fairs require pre-approval of projects involving vertebrate animals.
 "Vertebrate animals" means live, nonhuman mammalian embryos or fetuses, bird and reptile eggs within three days of hatching and all other nonhuman vertebrates at hatching or birth.
-(Science Service, 2006)

-If you are participating in a fair that follows the Intel International Science and Engineering Fair (ISEF) rules, your project involving vertebrate animals must be reviewed by officials from your fair before you start.
+If you are participating in a fair that follows the Regeneron International Science and Engineering Fair (ISEF) rules, your project involving vertebrate animals must be reviewed by officials from your fair before you start.
 These officials are called a Scientific Review Committee (SRC).
 Often school science fairs and fairs for the primary grades or middle school rely on the teacher's judgment to insure safety, so their rules might be different.
 For complete information, consult the rules for your local fair, or the ISEF Rules and Guidelines.

 Projects That Can Be Performed at Home or School

-You can conduct your vertebrate animal study at home or school (etc.) ONLY if each of the following applies (Science Service, 2006):
+In addition, you can conduct your vertebrate animal study at a non-regulated research site ONLY if each of the following applies:

 Projects That Must Be Performed in a Research Institution